 The main entrance to the hospital is locked from 22:00 pm –05:00 am, use the entry phone to gain entry.
 The department is locked 24 hours a day, so parents need to have a pass card.
 You can obtain a pass card from the healthcare staff after paying a deposit, you will get your deposit back when the card is returned.

 At the entrance to the ward there are lockers where you can hang your outerwear.
 Wear shoe covers in wet weather and change to indoor shoes when you are on the ward.

 In the kitchen, you can heat your own food, as well as have access to a refrigerator, freezer and kitchen cabinets for storage.
 Everyone who uses the kitchen is responsible for washing their dishes and wiping the tables and worktops.
-For reasons of hygiene, only paper towels can be used for this purpose.
+Due to hygiene, only paper towels can be used for this purpose.
 All surfaces that have been used must be wiped with disinfectant.

-On floor 5 & 6 at the main entrance, there is a restaurant, cafeteria and kiosk.
+On floor 5 and 6 at the main entrance, there is a restaurant, cafeteria and kiosk.
 At the centre of Flemingsberg, there are several restaurants and a grocery store.